AdnerVL/DuoWin2Login/README.md

 ## Disclaimer
 🤖 **AI-Assisted Development**
 This script was created with significant assistance from AI technologies.
-As the developer is not a professional PowerShell or software development expert, the code reflects a collaborative approach between human intent and AI-generated solutions.
+As the creator is not a professional PowerShell or software developer, the code reflects a collaborative approach between human intent and AI-generated solution.

 ## Features
 - Remotely uninstall existing Duo Authentication